Demon's Souls (2020 video game): Reception

 Demon's Souls received "universal acclaim" from critics, according to review aggregator Metacritic.

 IGN stated, "Demon's Souls is breathtakingly gorgeous and plays significantly better than it did on the PS3, not only thanks to the graphical power of the PlayStation 5, but because of smart quality-of-life changes and light touches that modernize some frustrating aspects of the original, without ever sacrificing the relentless challenge, puzzle-infused boss battles, and style that made it such a landmark game in the first place."
 While GameSpot wrote, "Quirks aside, Bluepoint's remake is an unmitigated success.
 It is a technical tour de force and a true showpiece for the PS5 and the power of Sony's next-generation console.
 But, more importantly, it's also a creative marvel coming from a studio that is clearly showing the world it has its own voice."

 Demon's Souls' inspiration on the later Dark Souls series was noted by Game Informer, "Demon's Souls is the predecessor to a slew of FromSoftware titles, and players can see tons of inspirations for environments and encounters that would reappear later in the Dark Souls series.
 Having not played the original in ages, this remake was like walking through a fascinating interactive museum in some respects, witnessing the precursors to Blighttown, the Pursuer, and many other series staples."

 Sales

 During its first week of release, Demon's Souls debuted at the sixth position in the all-format charts in the UK, the fifth position in the Switzerland all-format charts, and the eleventh position in the Japan individual-format charts.
 18,607 physical copies were sold that week in Japan.
-As of September 2021, the game had sold over 1.4 million copies.
+By March 26, 2023, 300,682 copies of the game had been sold in Japan.
+By December, the game had sold over 1.8 million copies worldwide.